yakircohen/VoiceTube-Video-with-TTS-and-voice-coloning/README.md

 otherwise go to https://pytorch.org/get-started/locally/

-4. run spyder or any other python installer as admin 4.1.
+4. run spyder or any other python installer as admin
+a.
 Install the packages:
-4.2. conda install pyaudio
+b. conda install pyaudio
 4.3. pip install sounddevice
 4.4. pip install pyqtwebengine
 4.5. pip install PyQt5==5.10